graphql/graphql-spec/spec/Section 3 -- Type System.md

 definitions.

-When representing a GraphQL schema using the type system definition language, built in mandatory directives should be omitted for brevity, but optional and custom directives must be specified.
+When representing a GraphQL schema using the type system definition language, built in directives (any defined in this specification) should be omitted for brevity.
+Custom directives in use must be specified.

 **Custom Directives**